MetalDetectorRocks/metal-release-butler/README.md

 3. Install Docker CE

 4. Run `docker-compose up -d --no-recreate` from the root directory of the project.
-This starts a postgresql database that is needed locally to run the application.
+This starts all peripheral docker containers that are needed locally to run the Metal Release Butler Application.

 5. Define the data source connection details in file `application.yml`:
     - `spring.datasource.username` (you have to use user `postgres`)
     - `spring.datasource.password` (password from `docker-compose.yml`)
     - `spring.datasource.url` (`jdbc:postgresql://localhost:5432/metal-release-butler`, the database name must match `POSTGRES_DB` of service `butler-db` from `docker-compose.yml` file)

-6. Define a secret for JWT (choose any value you want) for property:
-  - `security.token-secret`

 It is also possible to define all mentioned connection details and secrets as environment variables.
 In this case no variables in `application.yml` need to be changed.
 The names of the environment variables are already in the `application.yml` file.
 You can define the environment variables for example within a Run Configuration in IntelliJ (other IDEs have similar possibilities).

-## 4 Generate Access Token

-The endpoints are secured with a static Json Web Token.
-Use the groovy script 'create-detector-jwt.groovy' to create a token for a local setup.
-You can find the script in folder `src/main/resources/config`.

-Before executing the script, the environment variable `JWT_SECRET` must be exposed.
-Please use the value from `security.token-secret` in `application.yml`.

-The generated token is displayed on the console after script execution.
-Send the token with every request in the `Authorization` Header as Bearer Token.

-## 5 Start the application
+## 4 Start the application

 via gradle
 - Execute command `./gradlew bootRun` in root directory